Tal Dunne

-Tal Michael Dunne (טל דן; born 25 February 1987) is a Wales-born Israeli former basketball player for Ironi Nes Ziona of the Israeli Basketball Premier League.
+Tal Michael Dunne (טל דן; born 25 February 1987) is a Welsh-born Irish/Israeli former basketball player for Ironi Nes Ziona of the Israeli Basketball Premier League.

 Early life

-Dunne was born in Aberystwyth, Wales, to a Jewish family.
-Dunne lived his first 3 years in the United Kingdom, before immigrating with his family to Israel to grow up in the city of Rishon LeZion.
+Dunne was born in Aberystwyth, Wales to an Irish father and Israeli mother.
+Dunne lived his first 2 years in the United Kingdom, before he moved to Israel to grow up in the city of Ness Ziona.
 He played for Maccabi Rishon LeZion youth team and the Gymnasia Realit high school team.

 Professional career

 Early years (2005–2011)

 In 2005, Dunne started his professional career with Maccabi Rishon LeZion.
-On October 23, 2005, he made his professional debut in a match against Maccabi Haifa.
+On 23 October 2005, he made his professional debut in a match against Maccabi Haifa.

 In 2006, Dunne was loaned to Maccabi Ashdod of the Liga Leumit.
 In 17 games played for Ashdod, Dunne averaged 16.1 points and 3.6 rebounds per game.

-On February 14, 2010, Dunne returned to Maccabi Ashdod for a second stint, signing for the rest of the season.
+On 14 February 2010 Dunne returned to Maccabi Ashdod for a second stint, signing for the rest of the season.

-On August 31, 2010, Dunne signed with Hapoel Afula for the 2010–11 season.
+On 31 August 2010 Dunne signed with Hapoel Afula for the 2010–11 season.

 Ironi Nes Ziona (2011–2022)

-On October 20, 2011, Dunne returned to Ironi Nes Ziona for a second stint.
+On 20 October 2011 Dunne returned to Ironi Nes Ziona for a second stint.
 In his second season with Nes Ziona, Dunne helped them to promote to the Israeli Basketball Premier League for the first time in their history.
 He was named Finals MVP.
 In 23 games played during the 2012–13 season, Dunne averaged 18.2 points, 6.3 rebounds and 3.7 assists per game.

-On July 4, 2013, Dunne signed a two-year contract extension with Nes Ziona.
+On 4 July 2013 Dunne signed a two-year contract extension with Nes Ziona.

-On November 24, 2014, Dunne recorded a career-high 29 points, shooting 12-of-19 from the field, along with six rebounds and six assists in an 87–83 win over Ironi Nahariya.
+On 24 November 2014 Dunne recorded a career-high 29 points, shooting 12-of-19 from the field, along with six rebounds and six assists in an 87–83 win over Ironi Nahariya.

-On June 22, 2016, Dunne signed a three-year contract extension with Nes Ziona.
+On 22 June 2016 Dunne signed a three-year contract extension with Nes Ziona.
 That season, Dunne helped Nes Ziona to promote to the Premier League after they swept Hapoel Be'er Sheva 3–0 in the best-of-five series.

 In his seventh season with Nes Ziona, Dunne helped them to reach the 2018 Israeli League Playoffs, where they eventually lost to Maccabi Tel Aviv.

-On December 15, 2018, Dunne recorded a season-high 20 points, shooting 9-of-14 from the field, along with eight rebounds, six assists and two steals, leading Nes Ziona to an 88–78 win over Hapoel Holon.
+On 15 December 2018 Dunne recorded a season-high 20 points, shooting 9-of-14 from the field, along with eight rebounds, six assists and two steals, leading Nes Ziona to an 88–78 win over Hapoel Holon.
 He was subsequently named Israeli League Round 10 MVP.
-On January 1, 2019, Dunne was named Israeli League Player of the Month after averaging 14.3 points, 8.7 rebounds and 6.3 assists in three games played in December.
+On 1 January 2019 Dunne was named Israeli League Player of the Month after averaging 14.3 points, 8.7 rebounds and 6.3 assists in three games played in December.

-On July 1, 2019, Dunne signed a two-year contract extension with Nes Ziona.
+On 1 July 2019 Dunne signed a two-year contract extension with Nes Ziona.